WEBSITE TERMS AND CONDITIONS

 No, CTB does not offer its own standard POA template.
 CTB will accept a valid POA if it complies with the statutory requirements of the province/territory where it was executed.
 Please note CTB will only accept an original or notarized copy of a POA.
 A photocopy, facsimile or scanned copy of a POA will not be accepted.

-In order to comply with customer identification requirements, CTB requires the appointed Attorney to complete an attestation form in the presence of a guarantor.
+In order to comply with customer identification regulations, CTB requires the appointed Attorney to complete a POA Identification Form in the presence of a guarantor.

 Where can I obtain more information on the benefits and risks associated with POAs and JDAs?